-Quad Industries uses its expertise in precision screen printing techniques to integrate functionality directly on various lightweight and flexible materials such as plastics, textiles, TPU and even paper.
+Quad Industries uses its expertise in high-precision, fully automated screen printing techniques to integrate functionality directly on various lightweight and flexible materials such as plastics, textiles, TPU and even paper.
 This allows the integration of a wide range of electronics – sensors, connectivity, heating – in any object, whatever its shape, size or material.
 Printed electronics not only enhance flexibility, they are also less harmful to the environment and more cost-effective to manufacture.

 Although printed electronics represent an almost limitless area of possibilities, there is still a large gap between the many ideas that are being generated and the practical execution.
 That’s where Quad Industries comes in.
 We can help you integrate electronics into any kind of object, from sport shoes to security badges and smart plastics.
 Whether you’re a start-up or a multinational, we help you get the results you’re after.
 Do you want to know more about our printed electronics solutions for your products?
 Get in touch by filling out our contact form.